 From 2002 to 2015, RIDC served as the sole member of Almono LLC, the general partner.
 During this time, a significant amount of environmental remediation and site prep occurred on the site, to ensure Act II compliance and meet clean-up requirements.
 Additionally, roughly a dozen studies, neighborhood plans, and vision plans were been developed for the site.
 Resulting in the City approved Preliminary Land Development Plan (PLDP) in 2013.
 The PLDP was submitted as part of the creation of a Specially Planned (SP) district on the site – SP-10 Zoning Text – that outlines the process and intention for the development.
-Begun in 2015, the latest plan for the site is being developed by Perkins + Will and builds upon the Rothschild Doyno Vision Plan that was the basis for the PLDP and SP-10 Zoning on record.
-Also during this time a handful of events and activities took place on the site, including: the 2015 Thrival Festival, temporary urban forestry, spillover lab space for CMU students and professors, and bringing on Uber with their test track as one of the site's early tenants.
+Also during this time a handful of events and activities took place on the site, including: the 2015 Thrival Festival, temporary urban forestry, spillover lab space for CMU students and professors (including early days of CMU Robotics and their DARPA challenge testing), and bringing on Uber with their test track as one of the site's early tenants.

 MOVING FORWARD & TODAY